 What did I do?
 I removed myself from that environment.
 I made a deal that if I wanted bad food I’d go to it instead of bringing it home.
 This kept portion sizes under control while still allowing the occasional cheat meal.

 You have a sweet tooth, and you think that because this artificial sweetener says zero calories you’ll be able to have your cake and eat it too.
 You substitute artificial sweeteners for sugar just about anywhere you can to satisfy your craving.
 Cereals, sodas, coffee, baking, you name it, you’re replacing bad for worse in the name of zero calories.

 Artificial sweeteners have no place in a healthy lifestyle.
 Start phasing them out and replace them with healthier alternatives like honey.
 If you need flavor in your drinks, try squeezing some lemon, lime, or orange into some water.
-Realize that if something says “reduced sugar” that it’s probably been substituted for artificial sweeteners.
+Realize that if something says “reduced sugar” it probably uses artificial sweeteners instead of sugar.
 Read the labels.

 Social Pressure Eating

 I’ve been guilty of this, and I’m sure just about everyone else reading this has too.
 You go out with your friends or family, and they make an unhealthy choice, but you make a healthy one.
 You get criticized, questioned, and even made fun of for your good choices.
 It makes you feel so bad that you make an unhealthy choice in the future just to avoid the situation again.

 Understand where their comments are coming from.
 Your good decisions make them feel bad about theirs.
 They of course want you to be happy and healthy, but they don’t want it at the expense of their own feelings.